GovTechSG/seed-documentation/faqs/general-faq.md

 </details>

 <details><summary>Is SEED supported on macOS 15?</summary>
 SEED has not been officially tested on macOS 15 Sequoia.
 Therefore, no support can be provided if users run into issues.
-We recommend not updating to macOS 15 at this time.
 For further assistance, contact us at enquiries_seed@tech.gov.sg.

 </details>